and-fm/kubeseal-action/README.md

 A successful merge into _main_ will update the _latest_ release and update the _latest_ tagged container image uploaded to GitHub Packages.

-## Contributions

-Any help keeping this repo healthy and secure would be appreciated! \
-Remaining in the to-do is automating semantic version releases in case users need to rollback to older, stable versions.

 ## Usage

 Here is an example deploy.yaml file to generate a sealed secret from some secrets.
+I currently implement this in my organization by exposing the sealed secrets controller's endpoint for the cert.pem file which is needed to seal secrets with this action.
+It's also the most secure way to do so.

 ```yaml
 name: Create a secret